AaronMHurst/python_egaf/README.md

 >>> ripl = e.get_ripl(edata, "Si29")
 ```

+To print this information to file as `EGAF_RIPL_Si28_NG_Si29.dat` in the current working directory, simply pass `True` to the above function as an additional final parameter.
 The proton- and neutron-separation energies in the RIPL headers are taken from the 2020 Atomic Mass Evaluation [[6]](#6).

 ## JSON format